Every once in a while I take a look at certain mortgage products I see advertised to determine if they make any sense for homeowners.

 Does it Make Sense?

-While this could be great news for you, keep in mind that mortgage rates are historically lower than they’ve ever been.
+While the savings associated with a 10-year fixed home loan could be fantastic news for you, keep in mind that mortgage rates are historically lower than they’ve ever been.

 This means there’s a good chance they won’t ever go any lower.